 Heart and Health Screenings can help prevent heart disease.
-Saint Francis Medical Center Heart Hospital holds these screenings from 7 am to 10 am every Wednesday in our Health and Wellness Center, 150 S. Mount Auburn Road.
-For $29 we will perform a heart screening that checks your lipid and glucose profile and assesses your risk of a heart attack.
-In addition, we offer health screenings of your blood pressure, glucose, and bone density.
-Our health screenings range in price from $6 to $31 depending on what you would like us to screen.
-Call Saint Francis at 573-331-5970 for more information.
+Saint Francis Medical Center Heart Hospital holds these screenings from 7 am to 10 am the first Wednesday of each month in our Health and Wellness Center, 150 S. Mount Auburn Road.

 Assess Your Risk Factors for Heart Disease

 Saint Francis offers My Health Assessments, comprehensive health and wellness tools that give expert recommendations based on easy-to-use interactive questionnaires.
-Take the Heart Disease Risk Assessment today to learn about your hearth health, and then make an appointment with a Saint Francis cardiologist.
+Make an appointment with a Saint Francis cardiologist.